Elfadlee/Elfadlee-Profile/README.md

 Live Website:
 https://www.elfadlee.com

-This is my personal portfolio website, built to showcase my work, technical skills, and professional experience as a Front-End / Full-Stack Developer.
+This is my personal portfolio website, built to showcase my work, technical skills, and professional experience as a Front-End Developer.

 The project is designed with a strong focus on: